 April: What to Do in the Desert Garden

-While there’s beauty to be found all year in the desert, April just may be the most beautiful month.
-And for gardeners, it’s possibly the busiest, too.
+While there’s beauty to be found in the desert all year, April might just be the most beautiful month.
+And for gardeners, it’s one of the busiest, too.
 Here’s a look at what you can plant, what you should prune, how to adjust your watering schedule, and more.

 palo verde flowers